vmware-tanzu/velero/design/restore-with-EnableAPIGroupVersions-feature.md

 ## Abstract

-This document proposes a solution to select an API group version to restore from the versions backed up using the feature EnableAPIGroupVersions.
+This document proposes a solution to select an API group version to restore from the versions backed up using the feature flag EnableAPIGroupVersions.

 ## Background